-The overall aim of the MEng (Hons) in Mechanical and Design Engineering is to provide an excellent education in engineering with specialised training for a professional career in the industries underpinned by the mechanical engineering disciplines, including energy engineering and automotive engineering.
-This will include the research, development, design, production, commissioning, operation and management aspects of those industries.
-In addition, students are expected to exercise leadership in project management and initiate independent research and critical analysis into specialized and advanced fields in engineering.
+The overall aim of the MEng (Hons) in Energy and Sustainability Engineering is to provide an excellent education in engineering with specialised training for a professional career in the industries underpinned by the energy engineering disciplines, including power systems engineering.
+The course specialises in energy engineering with a focus on clean and renewable energy technologies.
+This will include the research, development, design, production, commissioning and operation and management, policy, economics, and financial aspects of those industries.
+In addition, students are expected to exercise leadership in project management and initiate independent research and critical analysis into specialised and advanced fields in engineering.

-The aim (further elaborated below in the section 'What will I be expected to achieve?') is to produce graduates who:
+The specific aims (further elaborated below in the section 'What will I be expected to achieve?') are to produce graduates who:

-have a broad and in-depth knowledge and comprehensive understanding to solve a range of complex technical problems in Mechanical engineering, scientific research, design environments and professional practice,

-- are able to apply and integrate knowledge and understanding of other engineering disciplines to support their studies and researches in mechanical engineering, - are logical, creative, numerate, have a natural curiosity about the scientific world and are able to problem-seek as well as problem-solve, - demonstrate an attention thoroughly to detail of current problems of their academic discipline, without losing sight of the overall picture, - have a sound knowledge and understanding of business and management to participate effectively in teamwork, - are aware of their professional practices and ethical responsibilities, the global and societal impact of engineering solutions, as well as the economic and political issues, - are able to communicate effectively with full technical details to a wide range of audiences, - exhibit team loyalty and have the ability and confidence to be a leader in industry, - are able to undertake postgraduate level study to advance their knowledge and understanding, and to develop new skills in engineering with minimum supervision.
+- have a broad and in-depth knowledge and comprehensive understanding to solve a range of complex technical problems in energy engineering, scientific research, design environments and professional practice, - are able to apply and integrate knowledge and understanding of other engineering disciplines to support their studies and research in energy engineering, - are logical, creative, numerate, have a natural curiosity about the scientific world and are able to problem-seek as well as problem-solve, - demonstrate an attention thoroughly to detail of current problems of their academic discipline, without losing sight of the overall picture, - have a sound knowledge and understanding of business and management to participate effectively in teamwork and large commercial organisations, - are aware of their professional practices and ethical responsibilities, the global and societal impact of engineering solutions, as well as the economic and political issues, - are able to communicate effectively with full technical details to a wide range of audiences, - exhibit team loyalty and have the ability and confidence to be a leader in industry, - are able to undertake postgraduate level study to advance their knowledge and understanding, and to develop new skills in engineering with minimum supervision.